ricardolasso/WWERapp/README.md

 **Required Must-have Stories**

 * [fill in your required user stories here]
-* Sign in or sign up to your account to access the app
+* User can Sign in or sign up to your account to access the app
+* Each account stores your filters and app settings
 * After signing in, the app searches for information from twitter alerts to display depending on your filter preferences
 * App displays the console and game information on the home page
 * Home page has search bar to look for specific products